LRB-IIMCB/ninetails/README.md

 ## Citation

-Please cite ninetails as: Gumińska N et al., Direct detection of non-adenosine nucleotides within poly(A) tails – a new tool for the analysis of post-transcriptional mRNA tailing
+Please cite **ninetails** as: Gumińska N et al., Direct detection of non-adenosine nucleotides within poly(A) tails – a new tool for the analysis of post-transcriptional mRNA tailing

-Preprint in the preparation.
+Preprint is in the preparation.

 ## Future plans

 ## Maintainer

-Any issues regarding the ninetails should be addressed to Natalia Gumińska (nguminska (at) iimcb.gov.pl).
+Any issues regarding the **ninetails** should be addressed to Natalia Gumińska (nguminska (at) iimcb.gov.pl).